Permian Production Growth Stands Alone

 Commodity Prices Edge Upward

-Oil prices rose 11% (WTI) and 9% (Brent) over the review period, generally rising from June to September 2023 and mid-December to early March 2024.
+Oil prices, as measured by front month future contracts, rose 11% (WTI) and 9% (Brent) over the review period, generally rising from June to September 2023 and mid-December to early March 2024.
 Period highs of $90.79 (WTI) and $92.20 (Brent) were reached in late September, with a second peak in early April at $85.44 (WTI) and $90.48 (Brent).
 According to Reuters, the summer 2023 price run-up resulted in anticipation of tighter supplies weighing more heavily than worries concerning weaker economic growth and rising U.S. crude inventories.
 The International Energy Agency (IEA) noted that Saudi Arabia and Russia’s protracted oil production cuts were expected to result in a market deficit through the fourth quarter.

 Oil prices generally declined during Q4 2023, reaching a review period low of $68.85/WTI and $73.24/Brent in mid-December.
 The late 2023 run marked the first time in over five years that oil prices declined for seven straight weeks.
 Of the decline, CNN’s Before The Bell (BTB) noted that the extended decline came as analysts worried about increased production around the globe and seemingly cast-off concerns regarding OPEC’s promises to limit supply by cutting oil output by 2.2 million barrels per day through the first quarter of 2024.
 Oil markets seemed to think that not all OPEC members would adhere to the promised production cut.
 BTB also noted that the markets were concerned over an expected decline in demand, particularly in China, where there were continued signs of a slowing economy.